Biomaterials-for-Medical-Devices-AI/Helix/docs/users/index.md

-# Welcome to the BioFEFI user documentation
+# Welcome to the Helix user documentation

-**BioFEFI** stands for biological data feature importance fusion framework.
+**Helix** stands for biological data feature importance fusion framework.

-Using BioFEFI, you can **rapidly** develop machine learning models of many kinds, and evaluate their performance down to a **feature-by-feature** level.
+Using Helix, you can **rapidly** develop machine learning models of many kinds, and evaluate their performance down to a **feature-by-feature** level.

 You can create models to solve either **classification** problems (e.g. is this image a cat 🐱 or a dog 🐶?)